juunas11/AzureLocationTrackingDemo/README.md

   - Azure region where resources will be deployed to (e.g. westeurope)
 - developerUserId
   - Your user object ID in the Entra ID (Azure AD) tenant where resources are deployed to
-  - Used to assign container registry push, SQL admin, Maps reader, ADX admin, and IotHub Twin contributor rights
+  - Used to assign container registry push, Cosmos read/write, Maps reader, ADX admin, and IotHub Twin contributor rights
-- developerUsername
-  - Your user name in the Entra ID (Azure AD) tenant where resources are deployed to
-  - Used to assign SQL admin username
-- developerIpAddress
-  - Your IP address
-  - Traffic from this URL is allowed into SQL DB
 - adApplicationTenantId
   - Entra ID (Azure AD) tenant ID where an app registration is setup for the Function App
   - This app registration enables logging in to the front-end; logged in users can modify device parameters